Brâncuși Week & an Infinite Column

-Art inspired from Romanian mythology and traditions and carved in wood, sandstone and later bronze or marble.
+♾️ Modern Art inspired from Romanian folklore and traditions and carved in wood, sandstone and later bronze or marble.
 From Târgu-Jiu and Bucharest to Paris, via Munich until New York.
-Every year, on the 19th of February, a tribute is paid to honor the memory of genius artist Constantin Brâncuși, pioneer of modern sculpture.
+Every year, on the 19th of February, a tribute is paid to honor the memory of genius artist Constantin Brâncuși, pioneer of abstract sculpture.
 But the Brâncuși Week starts today.

 To see far is one thing, going there is another